Skip to Content

 The system was developed by Global GRAB Technologies and installed at the permanent checkpoint in Hudspeth County, about 90 miles east of El Paso.

-The new system is intended to stop vehicles attempting to flee at high speeds before pursuits move onto public roadways.
+The new technology is intended to stop vehicles attempting to flee at high speeds before pursuits move onto public roadways.

-The system is crash certified by the American Society for Testing and Materials and is designed to stop extremely large vehicles traveling at speeds more than 50 miles per hour.
+The system is crash certified by the American Society for Testing and Materials and is designed to stop extremely large vehicles traveling at speeds greater than 50 miles per hour.

 “This is not a pilot or a concept, it is a fully operational enforcement capability,” Easterling said.
 “We will use every appropriate tool available to protect the American public and our agents as we unapologetically enforce the law.”

-U.S. Border Patrol officials emphasized that the system is less than lethal and will be used only by trained and certified agents when necessary to support safe and effective checkpoint operations.
+The agency emphasized the system is less than lethal and will be used only by trained and certified agents.

 Article Topic Follows: On the Border